Why the 9 to 5 was making me sick: Part 2 of Why I Quit my Career

-Why the 9 to 5 was making me sick:
+Why the 9 to 5 was making me sick

-Honestly this is quite difficult for me to write.
-I have always prided myself on being the clever one.
 The one who could figure it out and the one who always has an answer.
 And yet I’m sick and no one knows why or how to make me better.

 I have a number of chronic health conditions.
 Not so bad individually, but when placed together I just can’t cope with life very well.